software-mansion/react-native-screens/guides/CONTRIBUTING.md

 ### Preparing Pull Request

 When your code changes are ready, it is time to open your Pull Request.
-Github already has a template that helps you properly post your changes.
+GitHub already has a template that helps you properly post your changes.
 The most crucial are:

 1. **Description**:
  - If you're solving specific issue, start with linking it.